Improve your academic writing

 - Writing Fellows are available to see students from Week 2 until the end of each semester: Semesters 1 and 2.

-- You request an appointment by completing our online form
+- You book an appointment by using our online system

 - You will be contacted through your University email with details of the time and location of your appointment.